yitznewton/camphor/README.md

 ## Usage

-Let's say you have a class whose method you want to cache:
+Let's say you have a class, and you want to cache one or more of its methods.

 ```php
 class Foo